Interface MillisecondStoreDataProvider

 - All Known Implementing Classes:

-, an instance of this class provices the number of milliseconds between the start of the calendar
+Day and Year, an instance of this class provices the number of milliseconds between the start of the calendar

 (the Lukashian epoch) and the end of that day or year (we call this 'epoch milliseconds').
 It also stores the offset between the Lukashian